 - Applying with a co-borrower might make it easier to qualify for a loan.
 If the co-borrower has good credit and steady income, for example, this can help strengthen your application and improve your chances of getting approved.

 - Applying with a co-borrower allows you to put the co-borrower’s name on the title.
-This is especially important if you plan to jointly own the home.
+This is important if you plan to jointly own the home.
 (Note there is also another way to add someone to the title if you want to avoid going through the underwriting process: a quitclaim deed after the closing).

 Remember co-borrowers are both wholly responsible for loan payments.
 If one borrower stops paying their share of the loan, the other must continue to pay to avoid damaging their credit or losing the home.